LuthandoCandlovu/SmartDroneSurveillance/README.md

 <summary><b>🔴 Intrusion Zone Alerts</b></summary>
 <br/>

-- A **blue polygon** is pre-defined as a restricted zone on the frame
+- A **blue polygon zone** marks the restricted area on the frame
-- When a centroid enters the zone → **RED alert fires immediately**
+- When any centroid enters → **RED alert fires immediately**
-- Alert logged with timestamp in the dashboard sidebar
+- Alert logged with full timestamp in the dashboard sidebar
-- Zone flashes red to confirm the breach visually
+- Zone border flashes red to confirm the breach

 </details>